 Veterans targeted for elder abuse

-Many veterans suffer from degenerative mental disease such as dementia, which makes them the ideal target for any type of elder abuse.
+Many veterans suffer from a degenerative mental disease such as dementia, which makes them the ideal target for any type of elder abuse.
 Veterans also suffer from severe injuries and disorders, which makes them more susceptible to scams.
 Also, veterans have many benefits other elders may not have so they are more attractive to thieves.

 Nursing homes are often understaffed and they lack adequate resources to properly care for their residents.
 There is physical as well as emotional abuse and nothing is done to correct the situation.
 Unfortunately, about 25% of financial abuse is actually done by the family since they are the ones that know about and have access to the veteran’s financial resources.